The Big Country: Accolades

 Ives won the Academy Award as Best Supporting Actor, as well as a Golden Globe Award.
 The film was also nominated for an Academy Award for the musical score by Jerome Moross.

 Preservation

 The Academy Film Archive preserved The Big Country in 2006.

 Comic book

 A comic-book adaptation of the novel and tie-in to the movie was first released in 1957.

+Written by long-time Western comics writer Paul S. Newman, and drawn by Bob Correa, The Big Country was initially serialized in The Saturday Evening Post as "Ambush at Blanco Canyon" on February 2, 9, 16 and 23, 1957.

+The story was collected for the first time in 1958, by Dell, as a Dell First Edition B115 paperback, and was reissued many times.
+In Aug. of 1958, the story was published by Dell Comics, as issue #946 of Dell's long-running showcase anthology Four Color Comics.